wiiees/pyling23/exercises/28_advanced_text_processing.md

 **28.28.** ⭐⭐ Write a function `get_path_to_root` that takes a spaCy-processed sentence (not a full `doc`, which does not have a _root_) and a token from that sentence, and returns the dependency path from that token back to the sentence's root.
 It should return the path as a list of tokens, the first being the start token and the last being the root.
-(This function will likely be useful for the mini-adventure below.)
+(This function will likely be useful for the Coding Quest below.)
 In case you're stuck, try to formulate intuitively how one would search for a path to the root, e.g., something like 'As long as the current node is not yet the root node, do ...', and then translate this into code.

 **28.29.** ⭐⭐ Write a function that takes a spaCy-processed `Doc` as input and returns all _embedded clauses_ (e.g., the italicized parts of 'John knows _that Mary is old_', 'John wonders _if Mary likes him_').
 As before, first apply `print_tokens` to a couple of relevant examples, to know what you need to be looking for.
 (Another tip: for a given token `tok`, use `list(tok.subtree)` to obtain the subtree headed by that token.)
 Do the results of your function include reported speech (e.g. '_I'm not happy_ he said')?
 Infinitival complements (e.g., 'I love _to go running with my boyfriend_')?